- The Age Pension is usually reviewed and increased every March, July and September

 There are additional payments, supplements or top ups you can receive on top of the Age Pension if you meet the eligibility criteria.

-In general, you are likely to receive extra supplements on top of your Age Pension, including the Maximum Pension Supplement, which is $70,30 for single people and $106 for couples, and the Energy Supplement, $14.10 for single people and $21.20 for couples (1 July 2021 Rates).
+In general, you are likely to receive extra supplements on top of your Age Pension, including the Maximum Pension Supplement, which is $78.40 for single people and $59.10 for couples [each].
+In addition, you might be able to claim the Energy Supplement, $14.10 for single people and $10.60 for couples [each].

-Rent Assistance - For people who receive the Age Pension and also pay rent, fees at a retirement village, lodging and/or board, or site or mooring fees.
+For people who receive the Age Pension and also pay rent, fees at a retirement village, lodging and/or board, or site or mooring fees may receive Rent Assistance.

-Mobility Allowance - For people who receive an income support payment and cannot use public transport without assistance and need to travel for work, study or volunteering.
+People who receive an income support payment and cannot use public transport without assistance — yet, need to travel for work, study or volunteering — may be eligible for Mobility Allowance.

-Remote Area Allowance - For people who receive an income support payment and live in a remote area.
+There is also Remote Area Allowance for people who receive an income support payment and live in a remote area.

-Pension Work Bonus - For pensioners who still work, it increases the amount a pensioner can earn before it impacts the pension rate.
+Pension Work Bonus is for Pensioners who still work, as it increases the amount a Pensioner can earn before it impacts the Pension rate.

-Pensioner Concession Card - Provides you access to cheap health care, medicine or community discounts.
+The Pensioner Concession Card provides you access to cheap health care, medicine or community discounts.

 If you are approved for the Age Pension, you need to keep Centrelink up to date with any new changes in your life.